 Lal Tibba is the first tourist attraction in Mussoorie you can think of.
-Located at a distance of hardly 6km from the city center!
+It is located at a distance of hardly 6km from the city center!
 Lal Tibba means ‘Red Hill’.
-You get stunning viewpoints as it is set amid an elevation of 3000 feet or 7,200 feet above the sea-level.
+You get stunning viewpoints as it is set amid an elevation of 3000 feet or 7,200 feet above sea level.
 You can see a panoramic view of mountain ranges, valleys, and peaks.

 Lake Mist is the next tourist attraction in Mussoorie.
 Lake Mist is a must-visit haven for nature lovers indeed.
 The pristine waters are covered with an emerald green forest cover.
 You can have picnic excursions at this place too.
 The Lake Mist is on its way to Kempty Falls in Mussoorie.

 Kempty Falls is on the Dehradun-Mussoorie Road.
 Known for its cascading silver gleaming waters, this is a great vacationing spot indeed.
 The waterfalls to the ground from a fabulous elevation of 40 feet.
 You have attractive mountain cliffs surrounding the vicinity.
-As you have the waterfalls at an elevation of 4,500 feet above the sea-level, you can get awesome vantage points in terms of scenic views.
+As you have the waterfalls at an elevation of 4,500 feet above sea level, you can get awesome vantage points in terms of scenic views.

 Gun Hill is the 2nd highest peak point throughout Mussoorie.
 It stands at a tall elevation of 2500 meters above the sea-level.
 Cable car drives can be arranged to view nature at its best.
 The panoramic views surrounding the vicinity can be a photographer’s delight indeed.
 You have Gun Hill located 400 feet above Mall Road in Mussoorie.

 Mall Hill is a colonial relic.
-The spot is a bustling street with the resplendent replica of the colonial era camouflaged with today’s modern world.
-You have benches and lamp-posts across the entire stretch of Mall Road.
+The spot is a bustling street with a resplendent replica of the colonial era camouflaged with today’s modern world.
+You have benches and lamp posts across the entire stretch of Mall Road.
 You also find shops, video-gaming parlors, and skating rinks.